acook/config_module/README.markdown

   namespace ENV['my_environment']
   ```

-  This will set the root of the tree to whichever branch you specify, so you don't have to.
+  This will set the root of the configuration tree to whichever branch you specify, so you don't have to.
+Check out the example section below to see how it's used.

 2. There's also a new method available in your module that points directly to the raw configuration data: